Multi-Project Setup Guide

 # Result:

-# - Spec: specs/web-app/spec-005-payment-integration.md
+# - Spec synced to: specs/web-app/spec-005-payment-integration.md

 # - GitHub issue created in acme-corp/web-app